 than a minor mention.
 The flat portion of the tubeLESS rim just inside the bead

-When any tire containing a tube, gets a bump big enough to damage the rim severely, you may well retain air with the tube, and less likely without a tube.
+16. When any tire containing a tube gets a bump big enough to damage the rim severely, you may well retain air with a tube, and less likely without a tube.
 It's a mixed bag because the tube-type rims (WM2) are much more likely for the tire bead loose integrity with the rim, thus the tube is a help.
 There are definite reasons that off-road bikes mostly use tubes.

 NOTE that MANY, maybe the vast majority, of tubeLESS marked tires that fit the airhead snowflake WM2 rim, are fine WITH tubes installed...just mentally reduce the speed rating by one step, due to tube friction effects (be SURE to install all tubes with tire talc on the tubes and inside the tire walls).
-Tubeless tires have basically the same or nearly the same bead area as tube only tires, the primary difference is the inner sealing layer of the tire....but, again, there seem to be some exceptions, and I have been unable to get definitive, KNOWLEDGEABLE answers....because I have been unable to chat with the actual factory engineers, and the representatives seem to be....ah.....not so knowledgeable....or just secretive (or, otherwise afraid to say anything).
+Tubeless tires have basically the same or nearly the same bead area as tube only tires, the primary difference is the inner sealing layer of the tire....but, again, there seem to be some exceptions, and I have been unable to get definitive answers; never from sales departments of tire makers, but sometimes I HAVE gotten off-the-record information from engineers.

 NOTE!...this is an OFFICIAL DISCLAIMER!.....I am NOT advising that it is, in ANY way, safe...or not... to run tubeless tires withOUT tubes (and especially radial tires, without tubes....OR WITH TUBES)....on your tube-type snowflake wheels!
 You are on your own in doing modifications...I am NOT responsible, and I am not advocating changes to the wheels, nor using tubeless tires without tubes on wheels BMW did not intend that for.
 This is a legal disclaimer!!!